 In December 2021, the Open Space Authority launched a survey to gather public opinion about one-way (also known as directional) trails, inform their future at open space preserves, and ultimately evaluate how we can provide more meaningful, safe, and functional nature experiences for all.
-Currently, one-way directions are in effect on two Authority-managed trails: the Arrowhead Loop Trail (Coyote Valley) and Aquila Loop Trail (Sierra Vista).
+Currently, one-way directions are in effect on the Arrowhead Loop Trail (Coyote Valley) and Aquila Loop Trail (Sierra Vista).

 The survey collected responses from December 2021 through June 2022.
 Staff gathered responses in-person at the open space preserves, through the Open Space Authority’s website and social media, as well as through traditional and ethnic media outreach.
 In that time, the survey received almost 800 responses.

 Open Space Authority staff are thrilled to see responses from a range of trail users from all three preserves.
 Not only the “Big Three” – hikers, mountain bikers, and equestrians – but also photographers, geocachers, wheelchair users, birdwatchers, botanists, families with young children, and more.

 Though we are still synthesizing all this insightful data, one question popped up again and again that we can answer right away:

 Why have one-way trails at all?